Out of Stock

-101 Ways to Make Books Sell is an insider’s guide to the book business, focusing on the issues that matter: building profile, finding readers and selling books.
-Hamilton-Emery offers practical and hard-earned advice about the ins and outs of marketing books and driving sales.
-Whether you are a novice or an established writer, this book provides you with over a hundred tools and techniques to help sell your books, keep your publisher and build a readership around the world.
+101 Ways to Make Poems Sell is an insider’s guide to the poetry business, focusing on the issues that matter: building profile, finding readers and selling books.
+Hamilton-Emery offers practical and hard-earned advice about the ins and outs of marketing poetry and driving sales.
+Whether you are a novice or an established poet, this book provides you with over a hundred tools and techniques to help sell your books, keep your publisher and build a readership around the world.

 Includes step by step advice on:

 Making poetry submissions, including ‘50 dos and don’ts’

 Collaboration, competition and contacts

 The poetry scene, power and publicity

 The uses and abuses of social media

 ‘Chris Hamilton-Emery’s list of fifty pointers [about submitting your work] deserves to be pinned up over your desk.’ —Richard Bell